kanunnykov/rrule-by-pattern/README.md

 Both builders need 3 arguments: `rruleSet`, `pattern`, `count`.

-The `rruleSet` is a rrule.js RRuleSet obviously an it should be built and then passed to the builder.
+The `rruleSet` is a rrule.js RRuleSet obviously and it should be built and then passed to the builder.
 The builder will build a new RRuleSet based on the passed one.

 The `pattern` is just an array of 0 and 1:
 * 0 exclude date (e.g. shift off);